kungfuapply/.github/profile/README.md

-KungFu Apply: We made the Canadian application process easy with the latest AI technology.
+Kungfu Apply: We made the Canadian application process easy with the latest AI technology.